xrootd/howto/docs/ec/config.md

 echo $cksm
 ```
 Do not forget to `chmod +x /etc/xrootd/xrdadler32.sh`.
 This script can also be used by
-`xrootdfs` to check for checksum in a EC storage.
+`xrootdfs` to verify checksum in an XrdEC storage.

 #### An example of **/etc/xrootd/xrdcp-tcp.sh**